 - Fire ants are notorious for sneaking into buildings by way of AC units or other HVAC appliances.
 Once inside, fire ants may contaminate food sources as well as cause physical and mental pain.

-Various Methods Of Fire Ant Prevention For Tyler Homes And Businesses
+Various Methods Of Fire Ant Prevention For Homes And Businesses

-Experts agree that managing fire ant control here in Tyler should begin with astringent personal prevention measures.
+Experts agree that managing fire ant control here in Texas should begin with astringent personal prevention measures.

 While fire ants are not easy to eradicate, there are several steps you can take today to mitigate your exposure as the summer continues.
 Some ways to help prevent fire ants from encroaching on your property include:

 - Not allowing food crumbs or drinks to remain outdoors after a picnic or barbecue.
 Clean and sanitize your eating area often and store garbage in bins with tight-fitting lids.

 - Make sure to keep your grass mowed to a short length.
 Trim back trees, shrubs, or other vegetation to keep the spread of pests low.
 Don’t allow too much growth to brush up against the sides of your home.

 - Like other living creatures, fire ants require moisture to survive.
 Use a dehumidifier in the home to remove air moisture, and remove standing water sources in the yard such as pools of water in garden tools, toys, potholes, or other locations.

 Want more helpful tips and tricks for preventing a fire ant infestation in your yard?
 Schedule a free home inspection with the experts at Innovative Pest Control today.